 Calibrachoa blooms more vigorously during the warm summer months.
 They bloom best when grown in full sun conditions and when regularly fertilized.
 Producing hundreds of flowers takes a great deal of energy.
 As a result, these plants are heavy feeders.
-Overwatering will cause root rot and stress.
+Providing the right levels of sunlight, fertilizer, and water will keep your calibrachoa blooming all season.

 Common Reasons Why Calibrachoa Isn’t Blooming